glycerine/uart/README.md

 Why?
 In read-mostly situations, ART trees can have very good performance
-(e.g. 53ns/op for ART with RWMutex vs 32ns/op for a standard Go map wrapped with a RWMutex) while _also_ providing sorted-ordered-key lookups and range queries, things that hash tables cannot do.
+(e.g. unlocked reads are 35 ns/op for ART vs 10 ns/op for a standard Go
+map on a 10M key dictionary) while _also_ providing sorted order lookups (e.g. find the next key greater-than this one) and range queries, things that hash tables cannot do.

 Who else?
 Modern analytics-oriented databases